Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Which products support these habits?

 The habits above are free.
-Some products make them easier to build and maintain, not by replacing the behaviour, but by removing friction or covering a gap the behaviour alone does not fill.
+Some products make them easier to build and maintain, not by replacing the behaviour, but by removing friction or covering a gap that the behaviour alone does not fill.

-Supplements.
-A handful of nutrients have real evidence behind them for mood and stress.
-Ashwagandha was shown in a 2019 randomised controlled trial led by Dr Adrian Lopresti, published in Medicine, to reduce serum cortisol by around 23% and perceived stress scores significantly more than placebo in 60 chronically stressed adults over 60 days.
-Creatine has a smaller but credible evidence base for mood: a 2012 randomised controlled trial led by Dr In Kyoon Lyoo, published in the American Journal of Psychiatry, found that creatine augmentation accelerated and improved response to SSRI treatment in women with major depression.
-Vitamin D, B12 and folate all affect neurotransmitter production; deficiencies in any of them are associated with low mood.
-Browse our Supplements edit for the products that cleared the standard.
+Supplements: A handful of nutrients have real evidence behind them for mood and stress.
+Ashwagandha was shown in a 2019 randomised controlled trial led by Dr Adrian Lopresti, published in Medicine, to reduce serum cortisol and perceived stress scores significantly more than placebo in 60 chronically stressed adults over 60 days.
+This has since been supported by a 2025 systematic review and meta-analysis of 15 RCTs (873 patients), published in BJPsych Open, which found ashwagandha supplementation significantly reduced anxiety on the Hamilton Anxiety Rating Scale compared with placebo.
+Creatine has an emerging evidence base for mood: a 2012 randomised controlled trial led by Dr In Kyoon Lyoo, published in the American Journal of Psychiatry, found that creatine augmentation accelerated response to SSRI treatment in women with major depression.

-Stress support.
-Adaptogens, magnesium and sleep aids pull double duty for mental health.
+Stress support: Adaptogens, magnesium and sleep aids pull double duty for mental health.
 What lowers cortisol and improves sleep quality tends to improve mood across the board.
 Our Mood Support range covers the products that work on the stress and mood side of the equation.

 You already know what to do.
 The gap has never been information.
 Pick one habit, make it small enough that you cannot fail at it, and start tomorrow.
 The compound effect will do the rest.